hwchen/picogron/README.md

 - read directly from url
 - values only
 - json stream output format
-- preserving array indices by inserting null during ungron

 Note: semicolons are always output, and ungron expects semicolons in the input.
 TODO better error messages for this.

 ## Development

-You'll need zig nightly 2024-04-07 or later to compile picogron.
-You can [download](https://ziglang.org/download/), or use the nix flake in this repo with `nix develop` (or `direnv allow` if you use `nix-direnv`).
+You'll need zig 0.14 to compile picogron.
+You can [download](https://ziglang.org/download/).